erxes/erxes/docs/docs/user-guide/user-guide.md

 - **Task Management** - Create a more collaborative, self-reliant, and cross-linked team.
 See more on **<a href="https://erxes.io/marketplace" >our website</a>**.

 Well, I’ll stop here as you can learn more about erxes along with your journey with us.
-I hope it helped you make up your mind, and you should be ready to start your erxes experience!
+I hope it helped you to make up your mind, and you should be ready to start your erxes experience!